America's Golden West

 Journey south along the Pacific Coast Highway

-A full-day visit to the Grand Canyon, one of the most breathtaking, eye-popping sights on Earth
+A full-day visit to the Grand Canyon, one of the most breath-taking sights on Earth

 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

-Day OneFly to San Francisco and transfer to your hotel for the next three nights. transit
+Day 1Fly to San Francisco, and transfer to your hotel for the next three nights.

-Day FourJourney south today, towards the fishing town of Monterey and exquisite Carmel-by-the-Sea, linked by the stunning 17-Mile Drive.
-Enjoy more of the Pacific coast, as you journey to overnight in Pismo Beach, a classic central Californian coastal resort. scenery
+Day 4Journey south, today, towards the fishing town of Monterey and exquisite Carmel-by-the-Sea, linked by stunning 17-Mile Drive.
+Enjoy more of the Pacific coast as you spend the night in Pismo Beach, a classic Central Californian coastal resort.

-Day FiveContinue through breathtaking coastal scenery making a stop in palm-fringed, well-heeled Santa Barbara before heading towards glittering Los Angeles and coastal Santa Monica, with its boardwalk and promenade.
-Spend three nights in the Los Angeles suburb Buena Park. transit
+Day 5Continuing through breath-taking coastal scenery, we'll make a stop in palm-fringed Santa Barbara, a trendy city with Spanish colonial heritage and a wealth of trendy boutiques to explore.
+We'll then continue to Los Angeles and coastal Santa Monica, with its boardwalk and promenade, to spend three nights in the LA suburb of Buena Park.

-Day SixRest and relax, or join an optional excursion today to the millionaires' playground of Palm Springs, home of the late Bob Hope and a host of Hollywood stars.
-Journey to the heights above on the world's longest revolving cable-car, and enjoy the chance of some shopping in the desert city's iconic shops and boutiques. nature
+Day 6Rest and relax, or join a tour to the millionaires’ playground of Palm Springs, once home of the late Bob Hope and still a haunt of a host of Hollywood stars.
+Journey to the heights above the town on the world’s longest revolving cable car, and enjoy shopping in the desert-city’s shops and boutiques.

-Day EightCross the desert later today and travel to Laughlin, for a two-night stay in the resort-town set on the banks of the Colorado River.
-Known as 'Vegas in Miniature' the resort offers a boardwalk, casinos, restaurants and bars. leisure
+Day 8Cross the desert and travel to Laughlin, for a two-night stay in this resort-town on the banks of the Colorado River.
+Nicknamed "Vegas in Miniature" the resort has a boardwalk, casinos, restaurants and bars.

-Day NineOne of the tour's most unforgettable days awaits you, as you travel into the desert and journey to the edge of the abyss that is the Grand Canyon, perhaps nature's most startling wonder.
-Visit the South Rim, the most scenic point from which to view the chasm, formed over millennia by the Colorado River, which still flows a mile below.
-Take an optional helicopter flight for even more stupendous views, before returning for a second night in Laughlin. transit
+Day 9One of the tour's most unforgettable days awaits today, as you travel into the desert to the edge of the Grand Canyon, perhaps nature’s most startling wonder.
+We'll stop on the South Rim to take in the astonishing views across this immense chasm, formed over millennia by the Colorado River that still flows along the Canyon floor a mile below.
+Take an optional helicopter flight for yet more stupendous views, before returning to Laughlin for a second night.

-Day 11Today is free to explore.
-Check out the famously gargantuan 'mega-resorts' of the Strip and Downtown, with their gaming rooms, vast shopping malls, diverse entertainments and endless dining opportunities.
-Tonight enjoy an optional dinner and entertainment from the stars of the nostalgic The Rat Pack is Back show.
-There's simply so much to see and do in this truly amazing place! leisure
+Day 11Today you're free to explore.
+There’s simply so much to see and do in this amazing place!
+Check out the gaming rooms, vast shopping malls, diverse entertainments and endless dining opportunities of the famously gargantuan mega-resorts of the Strip and Downtown.
+And, tonight, enjoy an optional dinner and entertainment from the stars of the nostalgic The Rat Pack is Back show.

-Day 14Arrive back in the UK, at the end of a truly wonderful holiday. leisure Back to top
+Day 14Arrive back in the UK, this morning, at the end of a wonderful Californian holiday.
+Back to top

 Foreign Office travel adviceVisit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.